Richmond-Based Metallic Epoxy Installers • Vancouver, BC

 Can metallic epoxy go over old paint or coatings?

-Sometimes, but failing material must be removed and the slab must be mechanically prepared.
-We confirm what can stay and what must go on-site.
+Sometimes, but failing material must be removed and the floor must still be mechanically prepared correctly.
+We confirm that on assessment.

 How long does installation take?